comet-ml/opik/apps/opik-documentation/documentation/docs/tracing/integrations/ollama.md

 [Ollama](https://ollama.com/) allows users to run, interact with, and deploy AI models locally on their machines without the need for complex infrastructure or cloud dependencies.

 There are multiple ways to interact with Ollama from Python including but not limited to the [ollama python package](https://pypi.org/project/ollama/), [LangChain](https://python.langchain.com/docs/integrations/providers/ollama/) or by using the [OpenAI library](https://github.com/ollama/ollama/blob/main/docs/openai.md).

-In this guide, we will focus on tracing Ollama calls made using the OpenAI library and LangChain.
+We will cover how to trace your LLM calls for each of these methods.

 <div style="display: flex; align-items: center; flex-wrap: wrap; margin: 20px 0;">